vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/zkProver-State-Machines.md

 The Polynomial Identity Language (or PIL) is especially designed for zkProver because almost all the state machines express their computations in terms of polynomials.
 State transitions in state machines must, therefore, satisfy the computation-specific polynomial identities.

-All PIL codes in the zkProver's state machines form the DNA of the verifier code.
+All PIL codes in the zkProver's state machines form the DNA of the Verifier code.

 Recall that the aim of this project is to create the most effective solution for the Blockchain Trilemma: Privacy, Security and Scalablity.
 And its context is that of an efficient zero-knowledge commitment scheme.
 Since the most secure and efficient commitment schemes are the Polynomial Commitment Schemes, it was expedient to translate computations into a polynomial language, where verification boils down to testing whether execution satisfies certain polynomial identities or not.